moeenScape/stream-api/README.md

 output : Count of words: 4

 ```
+Explanation:

+- The count() terminal operation is applied to the stream of strings (words).
+- It returns the count of elements in the stream, which represents the number of words in the list.
+- The result is printed using System.out.println.

 * distinct() - Returns a stream with distinct elements.
 ```java
 List<Integer> numbers = Arrays.asList(1, 2, 2, 3, 4, 4, 5);